 We need good sources of healthy fats for a number of body functions.
 Put simply, without fat, we die.
 Some fatty acids are also essential as our bodies can’t make them, so we must eat them instead.

-Fats are triglycerides (TGs), made up of three fatty acids with a glycerol backbone.
-Each type of fatty acids differs by the number and position of double bonds in their structure and it’s the type of fatty acid present in the TG that denotes the type of fat.
+Fats are triglycerides (TGs).
+Once you’ve eaten or drank, any calories your body doesn’t need in the short-term get converted to triglycerides.
+They’re made up of three fatty acids with a glycerol backbone.
+Each type of fatty acid differs by the number and position of double bonds in their structure, and it’s the type of fatty acid present in the TG that denotes the type of fat.